 The above is just an example, and the answer in each situation will be heavily dependent on an analysis of the contract and surrounding facts.

 Have you entered into a contract with (or as) an unlicensed real estate professional, and want to better understand your rights?
-If so, please contact the Law Offices of Peter N. Brewer at (650) 327-2900 and we can assist you in evaluating your contract, and help you understand what rights or responsibilities you may have under that contract.
+If so, please contact Brewer Offord & Pedersen LLP at (650) 327-2900 and we can assist you in evaluating your contract, and help you understand what rights or responsibilities you may have under that contract.